 SCOUTING UNLV

-- UNLV opens Mountain West play Wednesday against the Lopes, holding a 5-5 record including a 1-4 showing on the road.Â
+- UNLV opens Mountain West play Wednesday against GCU, holding a 5-5 record with a 1-4 showing on the road.Â

 - The Rebels have dropped two straight after winning three straight prior.
-They are coming off back-to-back road losses at Rice and Cincinnati.Â
+They are coming off back-to-back losses at Rice and at Cincinnati.Â

 - The team's leading rebounder, Meadow Roland, pulls down 9.4 per game to lead the Mountain West.
 Roland is averaging 13.1 points and has a team-high 22 blocks on the season, 26th best in the nation.